pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

     def perform(self, node, inputs, outputs):
         result = jitted_vec_hmm_logp(*inputs)
-        # Aesara raises an error if the dtype of the returned output is not
+        # PyTensor raises an error if the dtype of the returned output is not
         # exactly the one expected from the Apply node (in this case
         # `dscalar`, which stands for float64 scalar), so we make sure
         # to convert to the expected dtype.
 To avoid unnecessary conversions